Queensland's new Zero Emission Vehicle Strategy

 • heavy vehicles over 4.5t such as trucks and buses

-• personal mobility devices for example electric/motorised wheelchairs, electric scooters, mobility scooters and
+• E-mobility devices, including, but not limited to electric/motorised wheelchairs, electric scooters, mobility scooters and electric bikes

 • electric motorcycles, trikes and mopeds